joeycato/splitscreensync/README.md

 I should briefly mention that while I work at Netflix, my official role there is as a *UI engineer* so I don't consider myself an expert on *video*, even though it's a central component of our business.
-If anything, I'm just doing things like this to learn more! ðŸ˜€
+If anything, I'm just doing things like this to learn more! 😀

 ## basic approach ( "slice, scale, and splice" )
 The basic synchronization strategy I adopted was to initially split up each video into separate clip segments, demarcated by the timestamps of common geographic locations shared between the two clips ( i.e. all encountered street intersections. ) Afterwards, each *2003* segment was compared with its *2018* counterpart and ( generally speaking ) the shorter/fastest segment video was "slowed down" until its duration matched the longer/slower segment.